drewstaylor/colvis-extras/README.md

 </p>

-If you have a table with a lot of columns the user could get a scroll bar on the main ColVis dropdown menu, so it can be useful to get a grid layout for the menu items:
+If you have a table with a lot of columns the user could get a scroll bar on the main ColVis dropdown menu so it can be useful to get a grid layout for the menu items:

 @example